cosmos/cosmos/README.md

 blockchain forks which catches a whole class of programming errors.
-This also simplifies the development of secure lightweight clients, as Merkle-hash proofs can be verified by checking against the block-hash, and the block-hash is signed by a quorum of validators.
+This also simplifies the development of secure lightweight clients, as Merkle-hash proofs can be verified by checking against the block-hash, and the block-hash is signed by a quorum of validators (by voting power).

 Additional TMSP messages allow the application to keep track of and change the validator set, and for the application to receive the block information, such as